Matilda II: North Africa 1940 to 1942

 A captured Matilda put into use by the German forces, is recaptured and its crew taken prisoner by New Zealand troops, 3 December 1941 during the battle to open the corridor to Tobruk, Operation Crusader.

 As the German army received new tanks with more powerful guns, as well as more powerful anti-tank guns and ammunition, the Matilda proved less and less effective.
 Firing tests conducted by the Afrika Korps showed that the Matilda had become vulnerable to a number of German weapons at ordinary combat ranges.
 Due to the small size of the turret and the need to balance the gun in it, up-gunning the Matilda, without developing a larger turret, was impractical.
 There was at least one instance of the turret from the A24/A27 cruiser tank series being fitted to a Matilda, complete with 6-pounder gun.
 As the size of the Matilda's turret ring was 54 inches (1.37 m) vs. the 57 inches of the A27, it was possible that a larger turret ring had been superimposed on the hull.
 The Churchill Mark III also had a 54-inch turret ring but was armed with a 6-pounder and that might have offered an alternative route.
 It was also somewhat expensive to produce.
 Vickers proposed an alternative, the Valentine tank, which had the same gun and a similar level of armour protection but on a faster and cheaper chassis derived from that of their "heavy cruiser" Cruiser Mk II.
 With the arrival of the Valentine in autumn 1941, the Matilda was phased out by the British Army through attrition, with lost vehicles no longer being replaced.
 By the time of the Second Battle of El Alamein (October 1942), few Matildas were in service, with many having been lost during Operation Crusader and then the Gazala battles in early summer of 1942.
 Around twenty-five took part in the battle as mine-clearing Matilda Scorpion mine flail tanks.

 Minor campaigns

 In early 1941, a small number of Matildas were used during the East Africa Campaign at the Battle of Keren.
 However, the mountainous terrain of East Africa did not allow the tanks of B Squadron 4th Royal Tank Regiment to be as effective as the tanks of the 7th Royal Tank Regiment had been in Egypt and Libya.

-A few Matildas of the 7th RTR were present during the Battle of Crete and all of them were lost.
+Nine Matildas of the 7th RTR were taken to Crete in May 1941.
+Two of these supported Australian infantry in the fighting around Rethymno and the airstrip during the Battle of Crete.
+After the RTR crews were injured in the fighting, Australians were hurriedly trained to operate them.
+During an attack by Australian 2/11th Battalion on Pervolia on 27 May 1941, one was hit in the side by an anti-tank gun and the other lost a track to a mine.
+The evacuation of the Allied forces on Crete began the next day, without the tanks.
+Both wrecks were recaptured in 1945.